aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-document/addremovejavascripttodoc/_index.md

 ---
-title: Add Remove Javascript To Doc
+title: Add Remove Javascript To PDF Document
 linktitle: Add Remove Javascript To Doc
 second_title: Aspose.PDF for .NET API Reference
-description: Learn how to add and remove JavaScript from PDF documents using Aspose.PDF for .NET.
+description: Learn how to add and remove JavaScript to PDF document using Aspose.PDF for .NET.
 Step-by-step guide with code tutorials for document-level scripting.
 type: docs
 weight: 30
 url: /net/programming-with-document/addremovejavascripttodoc/
 ---

-To add and remove JavaScript from PDF documents, we will utilize the Aspose.PDF for .NET library.
+To add and remove JavaScript to PDF document, we will utilize the Aspose.PDF for .NET library.
 This powerful library allows us to manipulate PDF files in .NET applications.
 Follow the step-by-step instructions below to add and remove JavaScript using Aspose.PDF for .NET.

 ## Step 1: Create a New PDF Document